 These are free public lectures which aim to spotlight the valuable contribution and impact that philosophy makes beyond the academy.
 They are subsequently available as podcasts.

 The Francis Bacon lectures are delivered annually by distinguished academics working in philosophy or related fields.

-The 2019 Francis Bacon lecture will take place on Wednesday 24 April.
-The lecture will be delivered by guest speaker Professor Hans-Johann Glock, Professor of Philosophy and Head of Department at the University of Zurich (Switzerland), Visiting Professor at the University of Reading.
+The 2019 Francis Bacon lecture took place on Wednesday 24 April.
+The lecture was delivered by guest speaker Professor Hans-Johann Glock, Professor of Philosophy and Head of Department at the University of Zurich (Switzerland), Visiting Professor at the University of Reading.

 Francis Bacon (22 January 1561 – 9 April 1626) is the namesake for these lectures because of his place in Hertfordshire's history and his contribution to philosophy.

 Bacon was the first and only Viscount of St. Albans and served both as Attorney General and Lord Chancellor of England during the reign of Elizabeth I.